neurodisney/ND_PLDAPS/README.md

 ***
 ## Experiments

+Files to run specific experiments are found int the `tasks` subdirectory.

 ### get_joystick

 Task code for initial training step with the purpose to use a joystick (i.e. lever) in order to receive juice rewards.